Summary

 This article discusses how to enable Duo 2FA on Ubuntu.

 Upgrading from 20.04 to 22.04 with do-release-upgrade requires use of the --allow-third-party flag.
 Without this flag do-release-upgrade disables third-party libraries, including those used by Duo Unix.
-This could prevent logins after upgrading.
+This could prevent logging in after upgrading.

 Please see the Duo Knowledge Base article How do I upgrade Ubuntu from version 20.04 to 22.04 with Duo Unix installed? for more information, including recovery steps if you have already performed the upgrade without allowing third-party libraries.